iPherian/Bannerlord_No_Dragon_Banner_Timeout/README.md

 You can get it from nexus: https://www.nexusmods.com/mountandblade2bannerlord/mods/370

-Or, if you're building it here, during post build, the Module directory will be mirrored to the Bannerlord module directory (`C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\NoDragonBannerTimeout`).
-It may be necessary to set the property `GameFolder` if Bannerlord is installed at a non-standard path.
+Or, if you're building it here, during post build, the NoDragonBannerTimeout directory will be mirrored to the Bannerlord module directory (`C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\NoDragonBannerTimeout`).
+It may be necessary to set the property `GameFolder` in the *.csproj file if Bannerlord is installed at a non-standard path.

 ## Compatibility and Class Overrides: